Blackpool Council is responsible for the regulation of the hackney carriage and private hire trades within the Borough of Blackpool.

 The licensing authority has suspended the requirement to undertake the NVQ.
 It is the intention of the licensing authority to develop a suitable training package.
 Once available; new applicants will be required to undertake this training before being licensed.

 One of the aims of this policy is to protect the public and safeguard children and the vulnerable.
 For this reason, the council believes that it is appropriate for licensed drivers to undertake basic safeguarding training.

 Sexual exploitation of children and young people under 18 involves exploitative situations, contexts and relationships where young people (or a third person) receives “something” (e.g. food, accommodation, drugs, alcohol, cigarettes, affection, gifts, money) as a result of them performing, and/or another or others performing on them, sexual activities.
 In all cases, those exploiting the child/young person have the power over them by virtue of their age, gender, intellect, physical strength and/or economic or other resources.

 Children and young people may be taken to public or private venues, rooms, hotels or houses for the purpose of sexual abuse.

 All drivers are expected to report any suspicion or concerns that a child or young person is being transported for the purposes of sexual abuse.
 Where a driver becomes aware or concerned that they or other drivers are transporting a young person or a number of young people to specific premises or venues either accompanied or alone on a regular basis and they suspect the young person may be subject to exploitation they must report their concerns to Lancashire Police.

-Failure to report a suspicion or concern that a young person may be being sexually exploited could lead to the licence being revoked and the individual could also be considered complicit in the sexual exploitation in any subsequent criminal investigation.
+Failure to report a suspicion or concern that a young person may be being sexually exploited could lead to the licence being revoked.

 When an applicant is subject to immigration controls, a licence will not be issued for longer than the period that the applicant has permission to undertake paid employment in the United Kingdom.